When Are You Going to Write a Proper Book? A Day for Children’s Writers and Illustrators

 All agreed that you should say no if asked to do an event for free.
 Elaina quoted Jane O’Hanlon from Poetry Ireland’s Writers in Schools scheme who explained that writers who work for free undercut their colleagues.

 Grainne explained that advances are paid to a writer based on how many books the publisher thinks they can sell and the price of the book.
-Hence a larger country like the US (or the UK) with a bigger market can pay larger advances.

 Little Island pay a standard advance to all writers, both new and established – this was something I hadn’t realised and useful to know.
 Authors usually get 7.5% royalty of the recommended retail price of the book.
 Average advance for a 1st book is 1k and average yearly income for a writer is e10k to 12k.
 The average Irish print run is 2.5k copies she said.